jacobkap/crimebythenumbers/docs/subsetting.md

 colorado <- offenses_known_yearly_1960_2017[offenses_known_yearly_1960_2017$state == "colorado", ]
 ```

 Now we want to get all the rows where the year is 2011-2017.
-Since we want to check if the year is one of the years 2011-2017, we will use `%in%` and put the years in a vector 2011:2017.
-This time our primary data set is "colorado", not "offenses_known_yearly_1960_2017" since "colorado" has already subsetted to just the state we want.
+Since we want to check if the year is one of the years 2011-2017, we will use `%in%` and put the years in a vector `2011:2017`.
+This time our primary data set is *colorado*, not *offenses_known_yearly_1960_2017* since *colorado* has already subsetted to just the state we want.
 This is how subsetting generally works.
 You take a large data set, subset it to a smaller one and continue to subset the smaller one to only the data you want.

 ```r